shravankumar147/Gogul09.github.io/_posts/random/2019-05-01-my-first-international-trip-to-singapore.md

 > This is my first ever travelogue in this website.
 So, please pardon me if you find my writing vague.

-In this travelogue, I will cover the overall expenses incurred for this 10-day trip, places I visited, places I missed, food that is available for vegetarians like me and about the city in general.
+In this travelogue, I will discuss about the overall expenses incurred for this 10-day trip, places I visited, places I missed, my photography toolkit, food that is available for vegetarians like me and about the city in general.

 ---

 ### Flight Expenses
 I planned and booked tickets well before four months of my journey.
 I chose [INDIGO](https://www.goindigo.in/){:target="_blank"} flights as I have traveled before (domestic) and also, I'm a happy INDIGO customer.
 Below are the expenses incurred for departure and arrival of my travel.
-* Chennai to Singapore (17 April 2019) - <span class="coding">INR 7,699</span> (Economy)
+* Chennai to Singapore (17 April 2019) - INR 7,699 (Economy)
-* Singapore to Chennai (28 April 2019) - <span class="coding">INR 10,725</span> (Economy)
+* Singapore to Chennai (28 April 2019) - INR 10,725 (Economy)

 These do not include any meal and I wasn't choosy about my seat number either.
 If you need these, then your fare amount increases as per your liking.